Railgun: People's Republic of China

 China is developing its own railgun system.
 According to a CNBC report from U.S. intelligence, China's railgun system was first revealed in 2011, and ground testing began in 2014.
 Between 2015 and 2017, the weapon system gained the ability to strike over extended ranges with increased lethality.
 The weapon system was successfully mounted on a Chinese Navy ship in December 2017, with sea trials happening later.

 In early February 2018, pictures of what is claimed to be a Chinese railgun were published online.
 In the pictures the gun is mounted on the bow of a Type 072III-class landing ship Haiyangshan.
 Media suggests that the system is or soon will be ready for testing.
 In March 2018, it was reported that China confirmed it had begun testing its electromagnetic rail gun at sea.

 India

 In November 2017, India's Defence Research and Development Organisation carried out a successful test of a 12 mm square bore electromagnetic railgun.
 Tests of a 30 mm version are planned to be conducted.
 India aims to fire a one kilogram projectile at a velocity of more than 2,000 m/s using a capacitor bank of 10 megajoules.
-Electromagnetic guns and directed energy weapons are among the systems which Indian Navy aims to acquire in its modernisation plan up to 2030.
+Electromagnetic guns and directed energy weapons are among the systems which the Indian Navy aims to acquire in its modernisation plan up to 2030.